theRealAph/ScopeLocals/README.md

 the creating Thread (the parent) into the new Thread (the child).
 For this to work, the inherited context must be immutable.

-## Dynamically-scoped values
+## Dynamically scoped values

 The core idea of ScopeLocals is to support something like a "special variable" in Common Lisp.
-This is a dynamically-scoped variable which acquires a value on entry to a lexical scope, and when that scope terminates, the previous value (or none) is restored.
+This is a dynamically scoped variable, which acquires a value on entry to a lexical scope; when that scope terminates, the previous value (or none) is restored.
 We also intend to support thread inheritance for scope locals, so that parallel constructs can set a value in the outer scope before threads start.

-One useful way to think of ScopeLocals is as invisible, effectively final, parameters which are passed to every method.
-These will be visible within the "dynamic scope" of a ScopeLocal's binding operation (i.e. the set of methods invoked within the binding scope and transitively by them.)
+One useful way to think of ScopeLocals is as invisible, effectively final, parameters that are passed to every method.
+These parameters will be visible within the "dynamic scope" of a ScopeLocal's binding operation (i.e. the set of methods invoked within the binding scope, and any methods invoked transitively by them.)

 ### Syntax